moisescastellano/tcmd-java-plugin/README.md

 DiskDirCrc Total Commander plugin
 =================================
-[DiskDirCrc](https://github.com/moisescastellano/diskdircrc-tcplugin) is the first java plugin of my own.
+[DiskDirCrc](https://github.com/moisescastellano/diskdircrc-tcplugin) is the first java plugin of my own, you can [download it here](https://github.com/moisescastellano/diskdircrc-tcplugin/tree/main/releases).

 As the original DiskDir plugin, DiskDirCrc creates a list file with all selected files and directories, including subdirs.
 You can then "navigate" this list with Total Commander as if it was an archive or directory containing the files.